daphnehanse11/uk-vatlab/analysis/README.md

 ## Overview

-We create individual firm records that preserve the detailed structure from ONS data while exactly matching the total counts from HMRC data.
+We create individual firm records that preserve the detailed structure from ONS data while exactly matching the target counts from HMRC data.
 This solves a critical data science challenge: ONS provides rich sector × size detail but overestimates totals, while HMRC provides accurate totals but less structural detail.

 ## The Core Challenge: Misaligned Band Definitions